HalkowichJasperSA/labs/forloop/README.md

-# For Loop
+# `for` loop

 In this lab you will learn:

-- Why we have a for loop
+- The purpose of a for loop
-- How to use a for loop
+- How to use it

-## What is a For Loop?
+## What is a `for` loop?

-The **for loop** is probably the most frequently used loop of the three types of loops.
-It is very useful when we want to repeat something a known number of times.
+The **for loop** is probably the most frequently used of the three types of loops.
+It's very useful when you want to repeat something a known number of times.

-Eventually we'll see how for loops can be useful for:
+You'll see how they can be useful for:

-* Repeating a block of code 10 or 20 or *n* times when you know in advance the value of *n*
+* Repeating a block of code *10*, *20*, or *n* times when you know in advance the value of *n*
 * Accessing each individual character in a string
-* Looking at each element in an array (more on this to come later!)
+* Looking at each element in an array (more on this in later lessons)

 Let's start by taking a look at the analogous loop in Scratch.